uzokingkong/Security_awards_challenge/README.md

 2. Solve problems, submit your solutions, and track your progress in real-time.

-3. Stand a chance to win exclusive awards and recognition.
+3. Join the community of security enthusiasts and build your expertise.

 ---